 Our head tester is 6'0" and weighs around 160 lbs.
 He has moderately broad shoulders but a skinny torso, and we chose to order a size medium at the behest of Mountain Hardwear's website.
 It fit fantastic, with enough room in the torso for layering some warmth, but without a tight or baggy cut.
 The hem was long and easily stayed in place, and the sleeves were also long enough that they never rode up our arms.
 However, we did find the fit of the collar to be mildly constricting, especially when worn without the hood over our head.

-When it came to mobility, this jacket was right up there with the Outdoor Research Realm.
+When it came to mobility, this jacket was right up there with the Outdoor Research Interstellar.
 We loved how quiet the fabric was to move in, and the stretchy 20D face fabric was much appreciated.
 Because of the constriction we felt in the collar we couldn't score this up there with the best, but still gave it a 7 out of 10, on par with the mobility we felt in the Patagonia Pluma.

 Venting and Breathability